-11.10 Glare for Solar Facilities
+(7) Glare for Solar Facilities

-A Glint and Glare Analysis was performed using ForgeSolar to identify any potential glint and glare impacts on nearby residences and roadways (included as Plan 7C in Attachment 7).
-This analysis used methodology established by Sandia National Laboratories for Solar Glare Hazard Analysis Tool (SGHAT).
-This technology was developed by the Federal Aviation Administration (FAA) in cooperation with the Department of Energy (DOE), subsequently, ForgeSolar was then developed to supplement glint and glare assessments outside of the aviation industry.
+A Glint and Glare Analysis was performed using ForgeSolar to identify any potential glint and glare impacts on nearby residences and roadways.
+The Glint and Glare Analysis Report is included herein as Appendix 8-2.
+This analysis used methodology established by Sandia National

+Laboratories for SGHAT.
+This technology was developed by the FAA in cooperation with the DOE, subsequently, ForgeSolar was then developed to supplement glint and glare assessments outside of the aviation industry.

 The SGHAT analyzes the potential for glare over the entire calendar year from when the sun rises above the horizon until the sun sets below the horizon.
-The magnitude of glint and glare depends on several factors such as the sun's position, the location of the observer, and characteristics of the PV array including location, orientation, tilt, and optical properties (coatings) of the modules.
+The magnitude of glint and glare depends on several factors such as the sun's position, the location of the observer, and characteristics of the Photovoltaic (PV) array including location, orientation, tilt, and optical properties (coatings) of the modules.
 Glare visibility from an observer's location is analyzed once array characteristics described above are determined.
 Ocular hazard potential is estimated based on the retinal irradiance and subtended angle (size/distance) of the predicted glare (Ho 2011).
-Potential ocular hazards associated with the phenomenon known as "glare" generally range from temporary after-image to retinal burn in extreme cases depending on the retinal irradiance and subtended angle.
+Potential ocular hazards associated with the phenomenon known as "glare" generally range from temporary afterimage to retinal burn in extreme cases depending on the retinal irradiance and subtended angle.
 In order to capture these glare types, the SGHAT classifies solar glare into three distinct categories, denoted as "green," "yellow," or "red" glare.